augchan42/taskmaster-sample-app/README.md

 **In Cursor:**

-*   "Initialize taskmaster-ai in my project"
+- "Initialize taskmaster-ai in my project"
-*   "What's the next task I should work on?"
+- "What's the next task I should work on?"
-*   "Parse my PRD at .taskmaster/docs/prd.txt"
+- "Parse my PRD at .taskmaster/docs/prd.txt"

 **Via CLI:**

-If you don't have it installed globally: `npm install -g task-master-ai`

-*   `task-master init`
-*   `task-master list`
-*   `task-master next`
+You can use `npx` to run Task Master commands without installing it globally.
+Here are a few examples:

+- `npx task-master list` - to show tasks to perform
+- `npx task-master models` - to show configured models
+- `npx task-master next` - to see the next suggested task
+- `npx task-master init` - to initialize task master in a new project

 ## Project Structure

-*   `.taskmaster/`: Contains Task Master specific files, such as tasks, reports, and documentation.
+- `.taskmaster/`: Contains Task Master specific files, such as tasks, reports, and documentation.
-    *   `docs/`: Place your Product Requirement Documents (PRDs) here.
+  - `docs/`: Place your Product Requirement Documents (PRDs) here.
-    *   `tasks/`: Where generated `tasks.json` and individual markdown task files are stored.
+  - `tasks/`: Where generated `tasks.json` and individual markdown task files are stored.
-*   `.cursor/`: Configuration for the Cursor editor.
+- `.cursor/`: Configuration for the Cursor editor.
-    *   `mcp.json`: (You may need to create this) MCP server configuration.
+  - `mcp.json`: (You may need to create this) MCP server configuration.
-    *   `rules/`: Contains rules for the AI to follow during development.
+  - `rules/`: Contains rules for the AI to follow during development.
 This repo includes the standard Task Master rules.
-*   `.env.example`: Template for API keys for CLI usage.
+- `.env.example`: Template for API keys for CLI usage.
-*   `package.json`: Project dependencies.
+- `package.json`: Project dependencies.
 This sample is a Next.js app.